nabto/edge-esp32/README.md

 Is an example creating a small webserver which can be reached by nabto tunnel services It includes setup/configuration of iam and policy services

+## common

+This is NOT an example.
+This is a common integration "glue" component that glues the Nabto5 into the ESP32 environment.
+The component is used by all the examples

+## nabto-embedded-sdk

+This is a git submodule pointing to the nabto embedded sdk sourcecode repository